W. Virginia Senate blows deadline to pass teaching race bill

 Legislators convened at the snowy state Capitol on Saturday with dozens of bills to finalize.
 GOP House Speaker Roger Hanshaw arrived late to a debate on the state budget bill because he was delayed by a car accident on the roads, which were still being cleared.

-The bill dealing with disabilities and abortion was passed just minutes before midnight, following 90 minutes of discussion.
-It now moves to the desk of Republican Gov. Jim Justice.
+The bill dealing with disabilities and abortion was passed just minutes before midnight.
+The final passage of the bill happened hours after the House passed the bill following 90 minutes of debate.

 “This is about science and morality,” said Republican Del.
 Kayla Kessinger in support of the bill.
 “It’s about, ‘When does life begin?’ and whether or not it has a value.”